sicknessTaco/sicknessTaco/README.md

 ## 🚀 About Me

-- 🎓 Currently studying High School at
+- 🎓 Currently studying High School
 - 💻 I specialize in Nothing lol
 - 🌱 I'm always learning and currently diving into Python and Reverse Engineer stuff
 - 👯 I’m looking to collaborate on Port Old Games to PC